saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 <!-- ------------------------ -->
 ## 1.03 Run a Java Test Using Sauce Connect Proxy
 This video is intended to show an example for how to update your test capabilities, using [this example test written](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/java/Mod4/4.06) in Java, JUnit4, with Maven and InteliiJ.
 Basically, in this lesson you will:
-* Start your tunnel (you should see the message Sauce Connect is up in terminal
+* Start your tunnel
+* Updated Sauce Environment Variables
 * Update your `config.java` and `BaseTest.java` files
 * Run the updated test code in Sauce Labs using Sauce Connect Proxy.